KaikyM/Packet-Tracer-Three-Subnets-with-DHCP/README.md

 # Three-Subnets-with-DHCP

 ## Contextualization
-I connected two PCs (they have IPs) with Crossover cable.
+I connected two networks with three subnets and two routers.
+For PCs, I used a DHCP server to assign IPs, and switches as bridges.

 ## Devices:
 - 1 – Crossover Cable